Skip to main content

 • Present their findings on a public webinar organized by LAF

 CSI Research Fellows are expected to devote 1-5 hours per week from February to May and 5-20 hours per week from June to August to fulfilling the above responsibilities.
-The exact time commitment depends on the number of case studies (1 or 2), previous experience, the strength of the research assistant, and the availability of information.
+The exact time commitment depends on the number of case studies (1 or 2), previous experience, the strength and independence of the Research Assistant, and the availability of information.

 Student Research Assistants